neuefische/wd-flipped-classroom-curriculum/sessions/github-and-markdown/README.md

 ---

-- You can ask these questions:

-  - Have you come into contact with a VCS before (and how / why)?
-  - Can you think of anything where a VCS would have been helpful to you (e.g. writing an assay and accidently deleting parts of it)?
+> Have you come into contact with a VCS before (and how / why)?
+Can you think of anything where a VCS would have been helpful to you (e.g. writing an assay and accidently deleting parts of it)?

 - Show example of badly versioned text files:

   <img width="246" alt="badly versioned txt files" src="https://user-images.githubusercontent.com/5230863/148375477-762b9d6c-3fab-46c2-8a6e-8161cd6fe4ab.png">